Step through the crash

 FORCE_SIMULATOR=--bochs PINTOS_DEBUG=1 pintos-test do-nothing

-Side note: You can alias this by adding
+Side note: You can alias it as pintos-debug by adding it to bashrc.

 GDB should now be open.
 At a high level, the following must happen before Pintos can start the do-nothing process: